- Popular Searches

 Urban Studies: The Urban Studies minor equips students to effectively work in a variety of local and global urban contexts.
 The program equips students to embody and announce the gospel of Jesus Christ in urban contexts by introducing them to social, political, and cultural structures that influence urban environments.

-Video Production: The Video Production minor equips students to use production arts principles with a focus on video media content creation.
+Video Production: The Video Production Minor equips students to utilize production arts principles with a focus on video media content creation.
 It allows students in other professional programs to develop complementary skills in video production.
 Such skills can enhance ministry, nonprofit management, youth ministry, teaching, missions, and other fields.
-The minor consists of 18 credit hours (six classes).

 Online Minors